-All persons involved in compliance/enforcement inspections in port and at sea (both crew and inspection teams) need to practise the General COVID-19 Mitigation Protocols (see above) in addition to any port State or authorised inspection vessel requirements.
-Before boarding, inspections teams should review the subject vessel's port entry documentation to familiarise themselves with the vessel including any COVID-19 related risks.
+All persons involved in compliance/enforcement inspections in port and at sea (both crew and inspection teams) need to be fully vaccinated and practise the General COVID-19 Mitigation Protocols (see above) in addition to any port State or authorised inspection vessel requirements.
+Before boarding, inspection teams should review the subject vessel's port entry documentation to familiarise themselves with the vessel including any COVID-19 related risks.
 All persons involved in compliance checks of vessels in port and at sea should practise the following protocols.